box/boxcli/docs/sign-requests.md

       supported for: is_in_person,order,embed_url_external_user_id,redirect_url,declined_redirect_url

   --source-files=source-files
       (required) Comma separated list of files to create a signing document from.
-This is currently limited to one file, e.g. 12345
+This is currently limited to 10 files, e.g. 12345

   --[no-]text-signatures-enabled